How should an employer compute a week's pay in relation to an employee's holiday pay entitlement?

 Following the EAT's decision in Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others IRLR 15 EAT, a week's pay must include regular overtime that employees are required to work, even if the employer is not contractually obliged to offer a minimum number of overtime hours.
-In East of England Ambulance Trust v Flowers and others EWCA Civ 947, the Court of Appeal confirmed that this also applies to voluntary overtime where this is part of a pattern of work that is sufficiently regular and settled for payments made in respect of it to amount to normal remuneration.
+In East of England Ambulance Service NHS Trust v Flowers and others IRLR 798 CA, the Court of Appeal confirmed that this also applies to voluntary overtime where this is part of a pattern of work that is sufficiently regular and settled for payments made in respect of it to amount to normal remuneration.